TRADEMARK AND ADVERTISING

 - Lead counsel for a small, disruptive media streaming company against a large, multi-national company that settled after the court indicated its intention to grant Irwin IP’s summary judgment motion on the plaintiff’s false advertising and unfair competition claims;

-- Lead counsel for a Fortune 500 company seeking a declaration that its client’s sale of aftermarket repair vehicle grilles allegedly embodying trademarks of large original equipment manufacturers do not constitute trademark infringement under the doctrines of functionality and the right to repair, and that such claims are barred by laches, acquiescence, and estoppel, which resulted in an early preliminary verdict with the magistrate judge recommending denying the OEM’s motion to dismiss on all grounds;
+- Lead counsel for a Fortune 500 company seeking a declaration that its client’s sale of aftermarket repair vehicle grilles allegedly embodying trademarks of large original equipment manufacturers did not constitute trademark infringement under the doctrines of functionality and the right to repair, and that such claims are barred by laches, acquiescence, and estoppel.
+The case settled in an early preliminary verdict with the magistrate judge recommending denying the OEM’s motion to dismiss on all grounds;

-- Lead counsel for nation’s largest provider of legal funding services in trademark infringement matter wherein Irwin IP’s motion for summary judgment that trademark rights were transferred to our client was granted; and
+- Lead counsel for the nation’s largest provider of legal funding services in trademark infringement matter wherein Irwin IP’s motion for summary judgment that trademark rights were transferred to our client was granted and Irwin IP’s motion for summary judgment that defendants were liable on ten of the eleven counts of the complaint was later granted; and

 - Lead counsel for a large Pizza Hut franchisee in a defensive trademark infringement matter asserted by Little Ceasars wherein a settlement and co-existence agreement was negotiated based on the client’s prior use of the asserted trademarks.